Breaking the Great Wall – “Made in China” goes West

 Finances and insurance

-The fame of solvency and good standards brought some Chinese banks to the west.
+The fame of solvency and good standards brought some Chinese banks to the West.
 The most popular one is the Bank of China, which even has its headquarters in Europe.
 The other thriving financial institution is the Industrial and Commercial Bank of China.
 The smaller ones people are familiar with in Europe are the China Construction Bank, the Agriculture Bank of China, and the Bank of Communications.
-Their main aim is to stand by Chinese business in the European world.
+Their main aim is to stand by Chinese businesses in the European world.

 Chinese insurance companies are very serious about creating a deep bond with their customers.
-The uniqueness of Ping An or China Life’s offer is not only tempting prices, internet service, and sales, but also unusual fusion with a bank providing the customers with both services.
+The uniqueness of Ping An or China Life’s offer is not only tempting prices, internet service, and sales, but also an unusual fusion with a bank, providing the customers with both services.
 Even though they are not that recognizable in Europe, their potential and competition for their western equivalents are able to convince wary foreign customers.

 Transportation